 Furman University, Greenville, South Carolina

 On Tuesday, October 11, 2016, TJC hosted an educational exploration of paint, poetry, race, and grace, inspired by Requiem for Mother Emanuel.
 Featured presenters for the 7pm event included Dr. Twiggs, poet Nikky Finney, and Jane Panetta, associate curator at the Whitney Museum of American Art in New York.
+In May 2017, Dr. Twiggs was recognized with the Governor's Elizabeth O'Neill Verner Award for lifetime achievement as well as the Order of the Palmetto, South Carolina's highest civilian honor.

 First video credit: SailWind